 There are three key steps.

-If you have a shortfall, you may be able to cover this in the short-term by using savings or borrowing (see our information about savings and borrowing).
+Subtract your total spending from your total income.
+If the final amount is less than zero, then you have a shortfall.
+You may be able to cover a shortfall in the short-term by using savings or borrowing (see our information about budgeting and borrowing).

-In the long-term, a shortfall isn’t sustainable and needs to be addressed.
-Check whether you can boost your income and look at ways to cut your spending.
-Divide your spending into essential and non-essential items.
-Non-essential spending should be the easiest to reduce.
-But you may be able to cut spending on essential items by switching to cheaper energy suppliers and lenders, for example.
+But in the long-term, a shortfall isn’t sustainable and needs to be addressed.
+Check whether you can increase your income and look at ways to cut your spending.